devpro/terraform-backend-mongodb/CONTRIBUTING.md

 docker stop mongodb
 ```

-## Run the application from the source in a container
+## Run the application from the sources in a container

 If you just want to run the application, the easiest way is through containers (application + database) - there is a Docker compose file for it: